 Under the settlement, the Port Authority agreed to pay a \$400,000 civil monetary penalty which has been timely paid.
 In addition, the Port Authority agreed to certain undertakings.
 First, it agreed to retain, and has retained, an independent consultant "to conduct a review of [the Port Authority's] policies and procedures as they relate to disclosures concerning legal and governance risks in connection with municipal securities offerings."
 The independent consultant is to submit a written report of its findings with the consultant's recommendations for "changes in or improvements to [the Port Authority's] policies and procedures" within 180 days of the date of the Order.
 Generally, the Port Authority is required to adopt the independent consultant's recommendations within certain time limitations unless the Port Authority objects to particular recommendations and the SEC staff agrees with the Port Authority.
-Second, within 180 days of the date of the Order to "establish written policies and procedures and procedures received to bond offering disclosures and adopt a policy requiring that the Port Authority's Law Department certify in writing to the Port Authority's Board of Commissioners that any proposed expenditure of the Port Authority funds exceeding Fifty Million Dollars provide the Board of Commissioners with a legal opinion that such expenditure is legally authorized."
+Second, within 180 days of the date of the Order, the Port Authority is required to "establish written policies and procedures and periodic trainings relating to bond offering disclosures and adopt a policy requiring that the Port Authority's Law Department certify in writing to the Port Authority's Board of Commissioners that any proposed expenditure of the Port Authority's funds presented to the Board for approval is legally authorized and, with respect to any expenditure of Port Authority funds exceeding Fifty Million Dollars provide the Board of Commissioners with a legal opinion that such expenditure is legally authorized."